JodyMurray/PetFriends/README.md

 * NavBar.js - component used for the display of the NavBar, added into the main app.js file to display at the top of the page.

 * NotFound.js - component used for displaying an error image and message if an invalid page has been typed in.

-### **Pages**

-* Folder: about
-    * AboutPage.js - simply a container returning a paragraph with information about what the site is all about.
-This page is a link in the NavBar and only appears when a user is not logged in.

-* Folder: auth
-    * SignInForm.js -

 ## **Technologies Used**
 ### **Languages Used**